-Imagine water flowing through a pipe filling up a pond.
+Imagining water flowing through a pipe filling up a pond.
 The water represents the electrons and the pipe represents the wire.
 A pump provides the pressure to force the water through the pipe.
 The pump is the battery.
 How much water flows out the end of the pipe each second is the current.
 How hard the water is being pumped is the voltage.

 A narrow pipe will take a long time to fill the pond, whereas a broad pipe will do it much faster using the same pump.
 Clearly the rate of flow depends on the thickness of the pipe.
 So we have the situation where the same voltage (pump pressure) can give rise to different currents (flow rate) depending on the pipe.
-Try to guess what the thickness of the pipe represents in this model of things (answer later).

 An electric current requires a complete path - a circuit - before it can flow.
 In a circuit with a battery, the battery is both the starting flag and the finishing line for the electrons.
 A chemical reaction in the battery releases electrons which flow around the circuit and then back into the battery.
 The battery keeps the current flowing, feeding electrons in at one end and collecting them at the other.
-It takes energy to do this and so effer a while the battery wears out.
+It takes energy to do this and so after a while the battery wears out [1].